 U.S. Students - 2023-2024 Fall Semester May 1 Reservation Deposit Deadline for Incoming Freshmen: \$250 non-refundable reservation deposit due for incoming students who have completed the Admissions process by May 1 st .
 Institutional Financial Aid deadline for Fall semester.
 After this date, we cannot guarantee availability of Institutional Aid funds.
 August 1 Reservation Deposit Deadline \$250 non-refundable reservation deposit due for all students.
 Late fees will apply after this date.
 10% tuition discount applied if annual tuition is paid in full on this date.
 Church Match Scholarship submission deadline for Fall semester.
-August 25 August 19 Fall bill must be paid in full or a payment plan and down payment must be submitted.
-Fall Semester November 1 Reservation Deposit Deadline for Incoming Freshmen: \$250 non-refundable reservation deposit due for incoming students who have completed the Admissions process by May 1 st .
+August 25 First payment plan installment is due.
+August 25 rist payment plan installment is due.
+August 19 Fall bill must be paid in full or a payment plan and down payment must be submitted.
+Spring Semester November 1 Reservation Deposit Deadline for Incoming Freshmen: \$250 non-refundable reservation deposit due for incoming students who have completed the Admissions process by May 1 st .
 Institutional Financial Aid deadline for Spring semester.
 After this date, we cannot guarantee availability of Institutional Aid funds.
-December 1 \$250 non-refundable reservation deposit due for all students.
+December 1 Reservation Deposit Deadline \$250 non-refundable reservation deposit due for all students.
 Late fees will apply after this date.
 January 3 Spring bill must be paid in full, or a payment plan and down payment must be submitted.
 January 12 First (or third) payment plan installment is due.

-^{} For details on the down payment and how to settle your bill, review Paying for School.
+\ For details on the down payment and how to settle your bill, review Paying for School.